nwg-piotr/RamblerGPXEditor/README.md

 **23rd May 2017**

-All the code imported into a fresh Android Studio project, and shared from scratch.
+All the code imported into a fresh Android Studio project, to finally get rid of the old app rudiments.
+Project shared from scratch.

 **22nd May 2017**